HBalable/atd-apprentice-module-summaries/md/unit_7_software_design.md

    6a6fc51..97587c8  master -> master
 ```

-And that is how you successfully use Git for development, in it's most simplest form.
-It is worth mentioning that ```git init``` is the command used for creating a brand new git repository from the current directory, if you are not working from a remote.
+And that is how you successfully use Git for development, in it's simplest form.
+It is worth mentioning that ```git init``` is the command used for creating a brand new git repository from the current directory if you are not working from a remote.
 There are many other commands that prove to be useful, and plenty of information about them is accessible from the ```git --help``` command.